 - Chatrapati Shivaji International Airport is approximately 28 kms from the city centre.
-A taxi to the main tourist district, Colaba, should be approximately INR 500.
-Transport options are plentiful in the city and include taxis, private cars, auto-rickshaws, buses and a very extensive rail network.
+A taxi to the main tourist district, Colaba, should be approximately ₹500.

-- MasterCard and Visa is widely accepted in Mumbai, and many shops also accept American Express & Diners Club.
+- MasterCard and Visa are widely accepted in Mumbai.
+Many shops also accept American Express and Diners Club.
 ATMs are widely available throughout the city and many debit cards are accepted as well.

 - Tipping in India has always been difficult as there are no boundaries or proper guidelines.
 Many hotels and restaurants have introduced a service charge of about 10% to replace tipping.
-Hotel porters expect around INR 50 to carry your luggage.
-Local tour guides expect around INR 100 and I’d recommend about INR 200 per day for drivers if you have hired a car with a driver.
+Hotel porters expect around ₹50 to carry your luggage.
+Local tour guides expect around ₹100, and I’d recommend about ₹200 per day for drivers if you hire a car with a driver.

 - Nationals from all countries (except Nepal and Bhutan) require a valid visa to travel to India.